bavadim/bavadim.github.io/data/cv.en.md

 ## Projects

-I have developed some projects from scratch.
-You can estimate my practical skills on them:

-* [http://smartnalog.ru](smartnalog.ru) is a knowledge base on Russian tax law developed by me from scratch in 3 months.
+I have developed several projects from scratch, including projects for large companies such as Sberbank, Russian Railways, Rospechat.
+For example, this one: [http://smartnalog.ru](smartnalog.ru).
+This is a knowledge base on Russian tax law, developed by me from scratch in 3 months.
 The main challenge of the project was the development of a search engine.
-This search engine uses AI technologies (USE, ODQA) to select an article from knowledge base that is appropriate for the user's question.
+This search engine uses AI technologies (USE, ODQA) to select an article from text knowledge base.
 The question is forwarded to the lawyer if no article is found.
-This answer is remembered.
-Thus, I managed to create a database of answers in two months.
 Technological stack: python, typescript, tensorflow.

 ## Publications